 Deposit Switch provides clients with a seamless way to enable direct deposit switching in their application.
 By connecting to their payroll account via Pinwheel, users can make updates to their direct deposit settings in an easy, automated fashion.

 Pinwheel can help increase profitability, engagement, and customer LTV via greater direct deposit penetration.

 Direct Deposit Switch enables users to update their direct deposit settings directly in your native experience.
 In just a few clicks, users can change where they receive part or all of their paycheck.
 To take advantage of this flow, you will use our

-There are several direct deposit actions that users can choose from:
+There are several types of direct deposit switches that users can make:

 - Full Switch: Replaces all existing allocation accounts with the account specified in the Link token.